netreconlab/parse-server-swift/README.md

 }
 ```

+## Starting the Server
+To start your server type, `swift run` in the terminal of the project root directory.

 ## Adding `ParseObject`'s
 It is recommended to add all of your `ParseObject`'s to [ParseServerSwift/Sources/ParseServerSwift/Models](https://github.com/netreconlab/ParseServerSwift/blob/main/Sources/ParseServerSwift/Models).
 An example `GameScore` model is provided: